 The Lanai Explorer is our most popular tour …. it offers the adventure of rafting … but more comfort than most rafts as there are real seats on board the vessel (you don't have to sit on the innertube sides of the raft unless you want to).
 The Lanai Explorer also offers quite a bit of shade and has a marine head on board when nature calls.
 We absolutely LOVE the Lanai Explorer with Landing tour.
 Grab your camera and hit the trails that go out to the point beyond Hulopo'e Beach … see the colorful tidepools and sea arch, scrample down a wooden ladder to the hidden beach that looks out to Sweetheart Rock (the Hawaiian placename is Pu'u Pehe), and hike up to the overlook.
 You can even walk up to the Manele Bay Hotel … the place Bill Gates rented out entirely when he got married here on Lanai.
 This tour is doable for the majority of our clients … but not all.
 Keep in mind that there is a walk of about 5-7 minutes each way to and from the beach.

-The non-landing version of the Lanai Explorer is a great choice for people who have been on-shore at Lanai before … and want to spend more time out on the ocean around the island.
+The Landing version of this tour is offered on Mondays, Wednesdays, and Fridays.
+On Tuesday, Thursday, and Saturday they do a non-landing version of the Lanai Explorer which is a great choice for people who have been on-shore at Lanai before … and want to spend more time out on the ocean around the island.